ajaykesarwani/Restuarant_Name_and_Menu_Generator/Readme.md

 ================================================================================================================

-You can also go to my hosted page in the below link:- https://restuarant-name-menu-generator.streamlit.app/
+You can also visit my page :- https://restuarant-name-menu-generator.streamlit.app/

 ================================================================================================================